-The blockchain creates a relatively secure, peer-to-peer network for carrying out the transactions.
+This all creates a relatively fast and secure, peer-to-peer network for carrying out transactions.

 Users (nodes) employ software that follows identical mathematical rules, to verify transaction blocks.